 Γεια σας (Yassas) and welcome!

 We are Mirella and Panos, a couple from Athens, Greece.
 We recently moved to Amarynthos a small village in Evia island where we enjoy a more relaxed and stress free way of life.
 We have always enjoyed cooking and trying new recipes, new spices and new ingredients.
-Our friends would very often tell us "you guys are in the wrong job!", as our professions are -unfortunately- not cooking-related (well, for the time-being!).
+Our friends would very often tell us "you guys are doing the wrong job!", as our professions are -unfortunately- not cooking-related (well, for the time-being!).

 A bit of history